Additional information for non-UK applicants

 Do you have the required level of English?

-If English is not your first language, you will also have to demonstrate to the Higher Education Institution (HEI) a necessary knowledge of English to meet the entry requirements and enrol on the MSc course.
+Also, if English is not your main language you may also have to demonstrate to the Higher Education Institution (HEI) the necessary knowledge of English to meet the entry requirements and enrol on the MSc course.

 text